-It’s easy to make the argument for developing a food menu: even the simplest offerings can raise ticket averages, encourage customers to linger longer—perhaps spending a few more dollars—and help draw in crowds during otherwise slow lunchtime hours.
-Food menus are also a means of developing branding and strengthening company core values, through methods like highlighting sustainable ingredients, community partnerships, wacky names for dishes—the list goes on.
+[I]t’s easy to argue for developing a food menu: even the most straightforward offerings can raise ticket averages, encourage customers to linger longer, and help draw in crowds during otherwise slow lunchtime hours.
+Food menus are also a means of developing a brand and strengthening company core values through methods like highlighting sustainable ingredients, community partnerships, wacky names for dishes—the list goes on.

 Big Dreams, Small Space

-Most of their products highlight local ingredients and are made in-house—including slow-cooked tomato jam and mustards.
+Most of their products highlight local ingredients and are made in-house, including a slow-cooked tomato jam and mustards.
 Goat cheese comes directly from Yarmuth Farm in Darrington, Washington, and beef comes from Niman Ranch, an eleven-acre ranch in a small coastal town north of San Francisco that raises beef using humane and sustainable husbandry methods.

-Anchorhead Coffee chose to partner with Bread & Bone after realizing an expansion into lunch was going to be too difficult to accommodate in-house.
-“We were looking for quality lunch items but we didn’t have the ability to make them ourselves,” says co-owner Jake Paulson.
-“And Bread & Bone has a great program where they donate what we don’t sell.
-It’s a win-win.”
+Anchorhead Coffee chose to partner with Bread & Bone after realizing an expansion into lunch would be too difficult to accommodate in-house.
+“We were looking for quality lunch items, but we couldn’t make them ourselves,” says co-owner Jake Paulson.
+“And Bread & Bone has a great program where they donate what we don’t sell, and it’s a win-win.”

 Hire an Expert

 The original plan was for OTL to be specialty coffee forward, with some food, but positive customer response to the food menu shifted their intentions.
 OTL still offers specialty coffee, but the café is becoming more known for its food.
-“People love the food so much, it became a key element of the restaurant.
+“People love the food so much, and it became a key restaurant element.
 It was a good surprise,” Smith says.

 The menu includes items that are expertly crafted without being overly fussy.
 The chefs’ pick?
 The super seed butter toast.
-Nichols says they developed the dish as an homage to their love of food that’s healthy, yet balanced.
-“It’s purposefully on a decadent piece of locally made brioche toast that is lathered with butter,” she says.
+Nichols says they developed the dish as an homage to their love of food that’s healthy yet balanced.
+“It’s purposefully on a decadent piece of locally made brioche toast slathered with butter,” she says.

-Call in reinforcements if you have a robust kitchen space, connections with an established chef, or the budget to support a consult.
+Takeaways: Call reinforcements if you have a robust kitchen space, connections with an established chef, or the budget to support a consult.

 Three years later, Hero has three locations around the city, with more planned to open over the next year.
 Regular customers love what Alexander calls “feel-good food,” breakfast sandwiches like the Usual Suspects—a bacon, egg, cheese, and cream cheese sandwich on a bagel—and lunch combinations, all served on house-made bagels and breads.
 “Our philosophy is easy: keep it simple, keep it tasty,” Alexander says.

-As Hero Coffee Bar grows, it’s adapting a hybrid model.
-The newest location, in the Bucktown neighborhood, features a full-scale commercial kitchen, which makes the food for that location and serves as a commissary kitchen for the two Hero locations operating with only simple tools—a six-foot stainless steel table, refrigerator, conveyor toaster, countertop griddle, and sandwich press.
+As Hero Coffee Bar grows, it’s adopting a hybrid model.
+In the Bucktown neighborhood, the newest location features a full-scale commercial kitchen.
+The Bucktown location makes food for its patrons and serves as a commissary kitchen for the two other Hero locations operating with only simple tools: a six-foot stainless steel table, refrigerator, conveyor toaster, countertop griddle, and sandwich press.

-Bring on a partner if you’re just getting started or gearing up for a serious build-out, you can make the numbers work, and you share a vision with your prospective partner.
+Takeaways: Bring on a partner if you’re just getting started or gearing up for a serious build-out.
+You can make the numbers work and share a vision with your prospective partner.

-When you have the know-how to prepare quality food, but space is an issue, consider a shared kitchen space.
-Commissary kitchens are a good way to save money—many kitchens rent by the hour—while offering your customers a wide range of sandwiches, wraps, salads, sweet treats, and more.
+Consider a shared kitchen space when you have the know-how to prepare quality food, but space is an issue.
+Commissary kitchens are an excellent way to save money—many kitchens rent by the hour—while offering your customers a wide range of sandwiches, wraps, salads, sweet treats, and more.